ryvexc/calculator-with-lexer/README.md

 ---
 ## Parser
-a computer program that breaks down text into recognized strings of characters for further analysis.
+Parser is a computer program that breaks down text into recognized strings of characters for further analysis.
 - example:
 ```
 input: 5 + 3 * 4